pirl-unc/stig/doc/manual.md

 Specified by the `--degrade-phred=PHRED` option.
 This uses the error probabilites speficied by the input string and applies them to the generated reads, where the error probability of the nth read in an output is given by the nth quality score of `PHRED`.
 If the generated read is longer than `PHRED`, then the last quality score in `PHRED` is used for the remaining bases.
 STIG uses the Illumina 1.8+ Phred+33 standard [i.e. each position must be one of: !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJ ]

-The `--degrade-variability` option can also be applied to introduce additional error.
+The `--degrade-variability` option can also be applied to introduce additional error, see below for more on this.

 This option is mutually exclusive to `--degrade-logistic`, `--degrade-fastq` and `--degrade-fastq-random`.